-- 1 On a cluster member, assume a role that provides solaris.cluster.admin RBAC authorization. - 2 Start the installation.

-3 When prompted, enter the location where the Oracle iPlanet Web Server binaries will be installed.
+- 1. On a cluster member, become an administrator that provides solaris.cluster. admin authorization. - 2.
+Start the installation. - When prompted, enter the location where the Oracle iPlanet Web Server binaries will be installed.

 You can specify a location on the cluster file system or on local disks for the location of the install.
 If you choose to install on local disks, install the web server on all the cluster nodes that are potential primaries of the network resource (logical hostname or shared address) that the next step specifies.